Companial/CompanialCop/README.md

 Of course you want to create the rule yourself you can also submit a pull request ;)

+To compile the project, run the LoadALLanguage.ps1 script in the CompanialCop project directory.
+This will download the latest AL Language extension and extract the necessary files to compile the project.
+After the script has finished, you can load the the project (in Visual Studio or Visual Studio Code) and compile it.

+Some of the dependencies come from the official nuget source.
+If you're getting an error for "Unable to find package.." then you're likely missing the official nuget source.
+Here's a help link on how to add it to Visual Studio: https://stackoverflow.com/questions/69045231/nuget-package-sources-missing

 ## How to use

 ### Manual Compile